ctrlplusb/easy-peasy/website/docs/docs/api/store-config.md

   Setting this to `true` will enable the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).

+- `disableImmer` (boolean, *optional*, default=false)

+  If you set this to true, then [immer](https://github.com/mweststrate/immer) will be disabled, meaning you can no longer mutate state directly within actions and will instead have to return immutable state as in a standard Redux reducer.

 - `initialState` (Object, *optional*, default=undefined)

   Allows you to hydrate your store with initial state (for example state received from your server in a server rendering context).